 Video 5: Dental Crown Segmentation Using Meshmixer

-Demonstrator:
+Demonstrator: Dr. Angela Lo

 Ethics Title Card

-This study received ethical approval from the Institutional Review Board at the University of British Columbia
+This retrospective study was reviewed, and the approval was acquired from the Clinical Ethics Board at the University of British Columbia, Vancouver, Canada.

 Protocol

 To begin, launch the Meshmixer software on the computer [1] then import the split predicted models and the post-treatment digital models [2].
 Click on the Eye icon to Hide the split predicted model, keeping the post-treatment digital model visible [3].